karavan88/IntraFamVarNCS/README.md

-# Intra-Family Variability in Non-Cognitive Skills: Insights from Random Intercept Effects
+# Intra-Family Variability in Non-Cognitive Skills: Insights from the Household Random Intercept Effects